Walk on Water (Thirty Seconds to Mars song): Critical reception

 Michael Christopher from Loudwire gave the song a positive review, calling it an "anthemic, electronically tinged track" which features "sweeping music" and "even grander lyrics" that fit the political climate of the period.
 Gil Kaufman from Billboard commended the song's "anthemic chorus" and "heart-stirring, propulsive rhythm".
 Jon Blistein from Rolling Stone called it a "sweeping" song, noticing "marching drums" and "booming synths".
 Nick Reilly from NME was impressed with the track, labelling it a "rousing call to arms".
 A Kerrang! writer called the song a "pretty powerful offering" and praised its lyrics, noting that they call for people to "come together rather than building walls".
 Markos Papadatos, writing for Digital Journal, rated it an "A", labelling it an "empowering song", and commended the band's musicianship and Leto's "rich and captivating" vocals.
 Bianca Gracie from Fuse noted the track's "commanding chorus" and lauded its political message.
 Deepa Lakshmin from MTV commended the song's "fiery lyrics" and named "Walk on Water" a "powerful anthem" which is "equal parts inspirational and motivational".

 Live performances

 The song was performed live for the first time at the 2017 MTV Video Music Awards on August 27 with Travis Scott as a special surprise guest, who performed the chorus from his hit song "Butterfly Effect".
 The band played "Walk on Water" at the Rock in Rio festival on September 24, 2017, featuring Brazilian rapper Projota.
 They later performed the song at the LOS40 Music Awards 2017 on November 10.
 An acoustic rendition of the track was performed on BBC Radio 1's Live Lounge and during The Ellen DeGeneres Show.

-The song also used in the PFL as intro theme.
+The song is also used in the PFL as the intro theme.